MOLLY BESS RECTOR

 Molly served as the inaugural poetry editor for The Arkansas International.
 Her work has appeared or is forthcoming in Best New Poets 2019, Hayden's Ferry Review, The Collagist, and Ninth Letter, among others.

 Short bio: Molly Bess Rector is a poet, editor, and writing consultant.
-She lives in Fayetteville, Arkansas where she directs the nonprofit organization Open Mouth Reading Series.
+She lives in Fayetteville, Arkansas where she directs the nonprofit organization Open Mouth Literary Center.
 Her poetry has appeared or is forthcoming in Best New Poets, Ninth Letter, The Orison Anthology, and Prairie Schooner, among others.